To obtain a HAM Certificate, complete and submit the application below:

 On September 30, 2017, Senate Bill 810 was signed by Governor Brown, which amended Section 12804.2 CVC.
 On January 1, 2018, the following changes took effect:

 In lieu of completing a hazardous agricultural materials transportation program offered or approved by the California Highway Patrol (CHP), the person requiring a HAM Certificate must provide proof of training meeting the requirements of Section 172.704(d), Title 49 CFR.

 This training must be conducted at least once every three years.

 The HM training can be completed at the discretion of the applicant.

 Standardized training is available from numerous sources including consultants or organizations, on line, or other commercially-available training products.
 The training may also be developed and conducted internally.
 The existing CHP-approved HAM Certificate training will no longer be offered.
 The training meeting the requirements of Title 49 CFR, will now be used to fulfill the training requirements for the HAM Certificate.

 The training indicated above is not a new requirement.
 Every person operating a vehicle carrying HM must be trained according to the requirements set forth in Title 49, CFR.

 The HAM Certificate was previously provided to the applicant at the conclusion of the CHP-approved training program.
 Persons requesting a HAM Certificate will submit by mail, an application and copy of their record of current training meeting the requirements of Section 172.704(d) of Title 49 CFR, directly to the CHP for review.

 Upon receipt and validation, the CHP will send, by mail, a HAM Certificate to the applicant which will be valid for three years.

 Once the completed document is received by the applicant, the submission process to the California Department of Motor Vehicles (DMV) will remain unchanged.
+Additionally, the DMV will require the applicant to complete and submit a medical questionnaire.
 Please note, pursuant to Section 12515(b) CVC, the DMV can only accept or process a HAM Certificate for drivers which are at least 21 years of age.